patronasxdxd/dev/README.md

 Threshold USD utilizes a two-step liquidation mechanism in the following order of priority:

-1. Offset under-collateralized Troves against the Stability Pool containing thUSD tokens
+1. Offset under-collateralized Vaults against the Stability Pool containing thUSD tokens

-2. Redistribute under-collateralized Troves to other borrowers if the Stability Pool is emptied
+2. Redistribute under-collateralized Vaults to other borrowers if the Stability Pool is emptied

 Threshold USD primarily uses the thUSD tokens in its Stability Pool to absorb the under-collateralized debt, i.e. to repay the liquidated borrower's liability.